Frog Games (FG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Frog Games Historical Price

-According to the latest data gathered on Frog Games live price page, the current price of Frog Games is 0.00339604USD.
-The circulating supply of Frog Games(FG) is 999.34M FG , giving it a market capitalization of $3.40M.
+According to the latest data gathered on Frog Games live price page, the current price of Frog Games is 0.00325512USD.
+The circulating supply of Frog Games(FG) is 999.34M FG , giving it a market capitalization of $3.26M.

 In the past month, Frog Games has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FG could witness further price changes in the near future.